Hoboken–World Trade Center

 Hoboken–World Trade Center is a rapid transit service operated by the Port Authority Trans-Hudson (PATH).
 It is colored green on the PATH service map and trains on this service display green marker lights.
 This service operates from the Hoboken Terminal in Hoboken, New Jersey, by way of the Downtown Hudson Tubes to the World Trade Center in Lower Manhattan, New York.
 The 3 mi trip takes 11 minutes to complete, and is the shortest route in the PATH system.

-This service operates from 6 a.m. to 11 p.m. on weekdays, and does not operate during the late-night hours or on weekends.
-Passengers wishing to travel from Hoboken to lower Manhattan at these times must take the Journal Square–33rd Street (via Hoboken) train from Hoboken and transfer at Grove Street to the Newark–World Trade Center line.
+This service was temporarily suspended due to the Hoboken station closure from January to February 2025.
+Service during this time ran as a combined World Trade Center-33rd Street service on weekdays from 6am to 11pm.
 Previously, this branch operated on weekends as well, which made it the only PATH line that ran at all times except late nights.
 This is one of two routes from PATH on which every station is handicapped accessible, with the other being Newark-World Trade Center.